powerful Stress Management Tips

 - Munch some snacks:

-High-carb foods stimulate the release of serotonin, feel-good brain chemicals
+High-carbohydrate foods stimulate the release of serotonin, feel-good brain chemicals

 that help induce calm.